 Note: Only the version 3 of OpenShift is mentioned here.
 Previous versions are deprecated.

-OpenShift v4 previously planned for January 2019 is now scheduled for March 2019.
+OpenShift v4 previously planned for January 2019, then scheduled for March 2019, is now announced for the end of May 2019.